top of page

 MYTHS ABOUT FAT IN DIET AND CARDIOVASCULAR DISEASE

-Fats are a group of substances that dissolve in organic solvents and are not mixable with water.
+Fats are a group of substances that dissolve in organic solvents and are not mixed with water.
 Fat that naturally comes with the food we consume is better known as dietary fat.
-Basically, the forms of dietary fat that are known are --:
+The forms of dietary fat that are known are --:

 1. Saturated fat, (SFA),